Chapter 5101:4-1 General Provisions

 (e) Meals prepared and served by an authorized drug addict or alcoholic treatment and rehabilitation center to narcotic addicts or alcoholics and their children who live with them;

-(g) Meals prepared and served by a shelter for battered women and children to its eligible residents; and
+(g) Meals prepared and served by a shelter for battered individuals and children to its eligible residents;

-(h) Meals prepared and served by an authorized public or private nonprofit establishment (e.g., soup kitchen, temporary shelter), as determined by the county agency, which provides meals on a regular basis to homeless persons.
+(h) Meals prepared and served by an authorized public or private nonprofit establishment (e.g., soup kitchen, temporary shelter), as determined by the county agency, which provides meals on a regular basis to homeless persons; and

-(20) "Employment and training component" means a work experience, work training or job search program as described in section (6)(4)(B)(iv) of the Food and Nutrition Act of 2008 ( 7 U.S.C.
-2014 ), (06/2008) designed to help food assistance recipients move promptly into unsubsidized employment.
+(19) "Employment and training component" means a work experience, work training or job search program as described in section 6(d)(4)(B)(iv) of the Food and Nutrition Act of 2008 ( 7 U.S.C.
+2015 ), (7/2014) designed to help SNAP recipients move promptly into unsubsidized employment.

-(21) "Employment and training mandatory participant" means a food assistance program applicant or participant who is required to be work-registered according to rule 5101:4-3-11 of the Administrative Code.
+(20) "Employment and training mandatory participant" means a SNAP program applicant or participant who is required to be work-registered according to rule 5101:4-3-11 of the Administrative Code.

-(24) "Food and nutrition service (FNS)" means the federal agency responsible for the overall administration of the food assistance program.
+(23) "Food and nutrition service (FNS)" means the federal agency responsible for the overall administration of the SNAP program.

 (a) A supervised shelter designed to provide temporary accommodations (such as a welfare hotel or congregate shelter);

 (b) A halfway house or similar institution that provides temporary residence for individuals intended to be institutionalized;